 If you are finding it difficult to find words to describe yourself and your experience, see our useful words and phrases page for suggestions that can help you portray a positive and proactive image.

 Next steps and further information

-- Appointments with Careers Consultants: Once you have a draft copy of your application form, we recommend that you arrange to see a Career Development Adviser for feedback on what you have written.
-To arrange this please telephone us on 01274 234991, or call in to arrange an appointment where we are based on Level 0 of Student Central, Main Campus.
+- Appointments with Career Consultants: Once you have a draft copy of your application form, we recommend that you arrange to see a Career Consultant for feedback on what you have written.
+To arrange this please telephone us on 01274 234991, or call in to arrange an appointment at Level 0 of Student Central, City Campus.

 - For appointments at the Emm Lane Careers Hub, please call 01274 234376 or email email@example.com

 - Information Room: We have a number of computers in our Information Room in Student Central which can be used to research any aspect of your career planning and job seeking.
 Our staff can assist you with identifying appropriate resources to research your careers ideas and make effective applications.